Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

-# From Object Oriented Programming to Functional Programming - Inheritance
+# From Object Oriented Programming to Functional Programming - Inheritance and the Expression Problem

 During my currently running undertaking of learning functional programming (FP) I stumbled upon a challange related to the